adamnew123456/tabserver/PROTOCOL.md

 - `ROW` always follows an existing `METADATA` command, so the number of columns to expect is known in advance.
 One line per column follows the `ROW` command and contains the data rendered as a string.

+- `PAGE` indicates that more rows may follow, but the client has to request them.
+  This allows for aborting queries that produce more rows than anticipated.

 - `END` indicates that no more rows follow.